rdeioris/CompushadyUnreal/README.md

 * `DSV`: Depth Stencil View, a texture containing the depth and the stencil buffer.
 The Rasterizer can optionally write to it.
 * `Blitter`: a Compushady subsystem for quickly drawing textures on the screen or applying post processing effects

-We can now write our first shader (we will use HLSL) to generate a simple texture with a color gradient.
+We can now write our first Compute Shader (we will use HLSL) to generate a simple texture with a color gradient.

 ```hlsl
 RWTexture2D<float4> OutputTexture;